gomorpheus/morpheus-docs/integration_guides/Automation/chef.rst

 Overview
 ^^^^^^^^

 |morpheus| integrates with one or multiple Chef servers to be used for bootstrapping while provisioning or as tasks in workflows in the Automation section.
-These workflows can then be run during provisioning in the provisioning wizard Automation pane, or on an existing instance by selecting Actions->Run Workflow.
-Workflows can also be added to instances in the blueprint and app sections.
+These workflows can then be run during provisioning in the provisioning wizard Automation pane, or on an existing Instance by selecting Run Workflows from the Actions menu on the Instance detail page.
+Workflows can also be added to Instances in the blueprint and app sections.

 Add Chef Integration
 ^^^^^^^^^^^^^^^^^^^^